Academic Year 2020-21

-For Students Starting the Master of Science in Mobile and IoT Engineering in Fall 2020 (MS32)
+For Students Starting the Master of Science in Mobile and IoT Engineering in Fall 2020 or Spring 2021 (MS32)

 The 122-unit MSMITE curriculum consists of five main components: